Marxi7/CS50AI/README.md

 ### Shopping

-In the Shopping project, I implemented an AI to optimize an online shopping list by finding the cheapest combination of items from different online stores.
-The program uses a graph-based approach to find the optimal solution.
+In the Shopping project, I implemented an AI to predict whether online shopping customers will complete a purchase.
 To run the program, navigate to the Shopping directory and run the following command:

 ```bash
 python shopping.py shopping.csv